 The WSC shall make the above determination within 90 days of the date that the SAR is received by WECC, except where the SAR has been remanded, in which case the WSC shall make that determination within 30 days of receiving the curative SAR.

 The WSC shall ensure that the SAR provides enough information that a Drafting Team (DT) will have a clear understanding of the reasons for, and nature of, the RRS or CRT to be developed.
-The SAR author may be asked to further assist in the development or clarification of the SAR.
+The SAR author may be asked to assist further in the development or clarification of the SAR.

 The WSC may accept the SAR, in which case development proceeds to Step 3.